Validating your book idea seems like it should be an easy feat, right? I mean, you've already got the book idea, that's the hardest part.

 Step 4: Research Validation Tools

-If you’re strapped for time or cannot stand spending all this time on validating your book idea, then you’ll love KDP Rocket.
+If you're strapped for time or cannot stand spending all this time on validating your book idea, then you'll love Publisher Rocket.

 It will also help you ‘stalk' your competition and find out, very quickly, just how profitable your book topic is going to be.

-If you grab KDP Rocket, watch the tutorial videos closely as Dave delves quite deeply into the keyword and competition areas, which further validate your book ideas.
+If you grab Publisher Rocket, watch the tutorial videos closely as Dave delves quite deeply into the keyword and competition areas, which further validate your book ideas.

-My personal KDP Rocket software review is that this tool is completely necessary if you are going to go all in on your author business.
+My personal Publisher Rocket software review is that this tool is completely necessary if you are going to go all-in on your author business.

 If you're just getting started, using the steps I've outlined above, will allow you to get the information that you need.

-A new feature that has been recently added to KDP Rocket is research for your Amazon Marketing Services ads.
-This feature alone is worth the price of KDP Rocket.
+A new feature that has been recently added to Publisher Rocket is research for your Amazon Marketing Services ads.
+This feature alone is worth the price of Publisher Rocket plus you'll get all future updates and additions for free.

-Like I said, if you’re serious about your author business, you’ll wanna check out KDP Rocket.
+Like I said, if you're serious about your author business, you'll wanna check out Publisher Rocket.

 Now that you know how to validate your book topic, and you know that it's going to work, all that's left to do is write your book.